 This assignment will be conducted in partnership with relevant government agencies and development partners in PNG.

-The UNDP FREAGER project will provide financial support in organising consultation workshop related to this assignment, and International Consultant will take care of travel and mission arrangements by her/himself if required.
+The UNDP FREAGER project will provide financial support in organising consultation workshop related to this assignment, and National Expert will take care of their own travel and mission arrangements if required.

 6. RESOURCES PROVIDED